 Copyright © 2014 Dr Alex Fowke.
 All Rights Reserved.

-RO DBT is an exciting new therapeutic development established by Professor Tom Lynch.
+is an exciting new evidence-based therapy developed by Professor Tom Lynch.
 The treatment

-RO DBT incorporates the core principle of dialectics seen in the standard DBT model, but
+incorporates the core principle of dialectics seen in the standard DBT model, but targets

-targets difficulties associated with emotional over-control which can lead to many difficult-to-treat
+difficulties associated with excessive self-control which can lead to many difficult-to-treat

-conditions, including chronic depression and anorexia nervosa.
+conditions including chronic anxiety, treatment-resistant depression and anorexia nervosa.

-Professor Lynch considers the fundamental problem in emotionally over-
+Professor Lynch considers the fundamental problem experienced by clients who are emotionally

 By addressing some of these difficulties, it is possible that you can free yourself from depression and other psychological difficulties associated with rigid behaviours, repair distant relationships, become less sensitive to threat and criticism, and become more emotionally expressive, as well as adjust any other problems associated with a powerful drive to be in control.